Pavel-Hrabec/Sentinel-Automation/README.md

 ## Analytics rules <a name="Analytics"></a>

 - Don’t need any adjustments and can be easily exported from Azure portal
-- Navigate to your Sentinel workspace, select “Analytics” and “Export” option allows to download analytics rules
+- Navigate to your Sentinel workspace, select “Analytics”.
+“Export” option allows to download analytics rules

 ## Automation Rules <a name="Automation"></a>